A Sacramento Living Trusts Lawyer You Can Trust

 • Once the assets and type of trust are established, the attorney takes this information and writes it up in a formal document.

-• When it’s time to distribute assets, the trustee usually explains the terms and conditions of the trust to its beneficiaries.
+• When it’s time to distribute assets, the successor trustee usually explains the terms and conditions of the trust to its beneficiaries.

 Common Myths About Trusts